 - Read the three questions you should ask patients when measuring their blood pressure.

-- See how you can help patients manage blood pressure outside of office visits.
+- See how you can help patients outside of office visits with self-measured BP monitoring.